-With the increasing demand for cars to become more environmentally friendly there's a lot more talk about Hybrid, and we would like to tell you more about Toyota Hybrids and perhaps bust some myths.
+With the increasing demand for cars to become more environmentally friendly there's a lot more talk about Hybrid, and we would like to tell you more about Toyota Self Charging Hybrids and perhaps bust some myths.

 Toyota are the world leaders in Hybrid technology having launched the first mass produced Hybrid car - the Prius - way back in 1997, and now there have been over 10 million Toyota Hybrids sold worldwide.

-This commitment to Hybrid technology means they have the largest range of models available, with Hybrid versions of Yaris, Auris, C-HR, Prius Family and RAV4 all available in the UK.
+This commitment to Hybrid technology means they have the largest range of models available, with Hybrid versions of Yaris, Corolla, C-HR, Prius Family and RAV4 all available in the UK.
 With this wide choice, Toyota sold around 56,000 vehicles in the UK last year which is 4 times greater than every other manufacturer combined!

 Hybrid cars have a mix of power coming from a traditional engine along with an electric motor powered by batteries.
 When pulling off they normally start in pure electric mode, making them especially efficient in city driving.
 Above 15mph the engine is always used but when you need to accelerate hard the engine and electric motor can combine to increase power.

 No!
-This is a common misconception but Toyota Hybrids never need plugged in (with the exception of the Prius Plug-In) - they use a clever system called 'regenerative braking' which uses the energy created when you slow down or brake to power a generator and re-charge the batteries.
+This is a common misconception but Toyota self charging Hybrids never need plugged in (with the exception of the Prius Plug-In) - they use a clever system called 'regenerative braking' which uses the energy created when you slow down or brake to power a generator and re-charge the batteries.

 No!
 Hybrids are exactly the same to drive.
 To get the greatest efficiency Toyota use CVT (Continuously Variable Transmission) combined with a petrol engine in their Hybrids.
 CVT is an automatic gearbox but is different from traditional manual or automatics as it doesn't have different gears which cause the car to pause or lurch as it changes.
 This results in an amazingly smooth drive.